muskoin/muskoin/README.md

 # Muskoin

-An open source interface and protocol for bestowing eternal glory to authors of dank memes.
+An ultra-minimal, open source interface and protocol for bestowing eternal glory to authors of dank memes.

 ## Motivation